A solution to the Cauchy dual subnormality problem for 2-isometries: The Cauchy dual subnormality problem for quasi-Brownian isometries

 We say that an operator $T\in \B(\hh)$ is a {\em quasi-Brownian isometry} if $T$ is a $2$-isometry such that

 (Recall that $\triangle_T \Ge 0$ for any $2$-isometry $T.$) In \cite{Maj} such operators are called {\em $\triangle_T$-regular} $2$-isometries.
-As we see below (Corollary \ref{brareqbr} and Example \ref{mewa}), the notion of a quasi-Brownian isometry generalizes that of a Brownian isometry introduced by Agler and Stankus in \cite{Ag-St}; the latter notion arose in the study of the time shift operator on a modified Brownian motion process.
+As we see below (Corollary~ \ref{brareqbr} and Example~ \ref{mewa}), the notion of a quasi-Brownian isometry generalizes that of a Brownian isometry introduced by Agler and Stankus in \cite{Ag-St}; the latter notion arose in the study of the time shift operator on a modified Brownian motion process.
 Here we do not include the rather technical definition of a Brownian isometry as we do not need it.
-Instead, we define a Brownian isometry by using \cite[Theorem 5.48]{Ag-St}.
-Namely, an operator $T\in \B(\hh)$ is said to be a {\it Brownian isometry} if $T$ is a $2$-isometry which satisfies the following identity
+Instead, we define a Brownian isometry by using \cite[Theorem~ 5.48]{Ag-St}.
+Namely, an operator $T\in \B(\hh)$ is said to be a {\it Brownian isometry} if $T$ is a $2$-isometry such that

-Before proving the main result of this section, we state slightly improved versions of \cite[Proposition 5.1]{Maj} and \cite[Proposition 5.37 and Theorem 5.48]{Ag-St}. \begin{theorem} If $T\in \B(\hh),$ then the following conditions are equivalent{\em :} \begin{enumerate} \item[(i)] $T$ is a quasi-Brownian isometry $($resp., Brownian isometry$)$, \item[(ii)] $T$ has the block matrix form
+Before proving the main result of this section, we state slightly improved versions of \cite[Proposition~ 5.1]{Maj} and \cite[Proposition~ 5.37 and Theorem~ 5.48]{Ag-St}. \begin{theorem} If $T\in \B(\hh),$ then the following conditions are equivalent{\em :} \begin{enumerate} \item[(i)] $T$ is a quasi-Brownian isometry $($resp., Brownian isometry$)$, \item[(ii)] $T$ has the block matrix form

 with respect to an orthogonal decomposition $\hh=\hh_1 \oplus \hh_2$ $($one of the summands may be absent$)$, where $V\in \B(\hh_1),$ $E\in \B(\hh_2,\hh_1)$ and $U\in \B(\hh_2)$ are such that